mahoney1/docs/commercialpaper-query-tutorial.md

 You should get a message in the console that the upgrade is taking place.

-The upgrade will be executed, albeit it will take a minute (please note, as it has to build the new smart contract container) or so to show as the active contract, when listed under active containers docker ps.
+The upgrade will be executed, albeit it will take a minute (please note, as it has to build the new smart contract container) or so to show as the active contract, when listed under active containers using `docker ps`.
 The container will have the contract version as a suffix.

 [Upgrade Smart Contract](pics/upgrade-contract.png)

 ## Step 4.
-Create a new Digibank query client app, to invoke query transactions
+Create a new DigiBank query client app, to invoke query transactions

 1. In VSCode, click on the menu option 'File....open Folder' and open the folder under `organization/digibank/application` and hit ENTER